John Van de Kamp 1936-2017 - Pasadena Weekly

 In 1990, he ran for the Democratic nomination for governor against now-US Sen. Dianne Feinstein.
 Feinstein ultimately won that race but lost to Republican Pete Wilson.

-Van de Kamp also led the city-appointed Task Force for Good Government which spent four months creating revisions to Measure B, which originally passed in 2001.
-Measure B prohibits city officials from taking campaign contributions from those whom they have awarded public money and other benefits.
+In the early 2000s, Van de Kamp led the city-appointed Task Force for Good Government, which spent four months revising Measure B. Passed by voters in 2001, Measure B prohibits city officials from taking campaign contributions from those that were awarded public money and other benefits.

-Van de Kamp recently served on the board of the West Pasadena Residents Association.
+Van de Kamp recently served on the board of the West Pasadena Residents Association (WPRA).
 Association Board President Geoff Baum called Van de Kamp, “a proud Pasadenan and pillar of our community who served our county and state along with decades on the board.”

+A staunch opponent of capital punishment, from 2006 to 2008 Van de Kamp headed the state California Commission on the Fair Administration of Justice, which consisted of former law enforcement officials and those opposed to capital punishment.
+The commission found that the death penalty is a hugely wasteful process, one in which the condemned often died while waiting to be executed.

+Van de Kamp fought to end the death penalty, writing the ballot argument in favor of last November’s Proposition 62, which would have replaced capital punishment with life imprisonment without the possibility of parole.
+He also helped file a lawsuit to block a counter proposal, Proposition 66, which ultimately prevailed in the balloting.
+That proposition intends to speed up the death penalty process.
+In the lawsuit, Van de Kamp and Ron Briggs, whose father wrote the ballot measure that expanded California’s death penalty in 1978, warned that the so-called reform measure would disrupt the courts, cost more money and limit the ability of death penalty inmates to mount proper appeals.

 “We were able to help real people.
 People are in trouble, and we helped them to get through this or find a new way of getting on with their lives,” Van de Kamp said.